AYAZ-KHAN-02024/demo/README.md

 # demo
-this is my first repo
+this is my first repo.

-author - ayaz khan
+=> author - ayaz khan